microsoft/dotnet-framework-docker/README.dotnet-framework-build.md

 These images are based on [Windows Containers][win-containers].
 You need to be Windows 10 or Windows Server 2016 to use them.

-## Deploying a .NET Framework 4.x application with Docker
+## Building a .NET Framework 4.x application with a multi-stage Dockerfile

-It is easy to create a Docker image for a .NET Framework 4.x application.
-You can try the instructions below or check out the [.NET Framework 4.7 Docker sample](https://github.com/Microsoft/dotnet-framework-docker-samples/tree/master/dotnetapp-4.7) if you want to try a pre-made version that's ready go.

 .NET Framework Docker images can utilize the [multi-stage build feature](https://docs.docker.com/engine/userguide/eng-image/multistage-build/).
 This feature allows multiple FROM instructions to be used in one Dockerfile.
 Using this feature, you can build a .NET Framework app using an build image and then copy the published app into a lighter weight runtime image within a single Dockerfile.